 “We drive into the future using only our rearview mirror.”

 The Bauhaus approach focuses on a) distinct geometric forms, b) balanced composition, and c) the use of very few, primary materials, most notably metal and glass.
 It encourages a functional approach to design - mechanical aspects of products are not covered up (in fact, they're showcased), which creates a look both futuristic and timeless.
-It's also a design approach that allows for the creation of highly designed products for the real world, ones that can be mass-produced and made available to the general public at reasonable prices - again, qualities that perfectly describe both Braun and Apple products.
+It's also a design approach that allows for the creation of highly designed products for the real world, ones that can be mass-produced and made available to the general public at relatively reasonable prices.

 But what exactly is effective design?
 When attempting to answer that question, Rams developed his ten principles, often referred to in industrial design circles as "the ten commandments."
 For Rams (and Ive), effective design: